 The program will conclude with an optional wet labs day at nearby North Carolina State University that will provide hands-on application of lecture concepts and procedures.
 In small groups, you’ll rotate through four lab stations, practicing techniques essential to administration of proper care for respiratory, ophthalmology, reproduction and lameness conditions.

 The two-day lecture portion of this meeting provides attendees with 16.5 CE hours; those who also participate in the wet labs receive 23.5 CE hours.
-Complete educational program and registration information is available below.
+Complete educational program and on-site registration information is available below.

 Are you seeking hands-on experience to further develop your equine skills?
 Join us for the Clinical Techniques for Veterinary Students track of the AAEP's Summer Focus Conference & Labs, to be held June 24-26 in Raleigh, North Carolina.